Last Updated on November 12, 2019

 Most of the Achilles tendon rupture occurs approximately 2-6 cm above the calcaneal insertion of the tendon.
-Left leg is more affected than right leg.
+Left leg is more affected than the right leg.
 It is thought that the left Achilles tendon is torn more often as right-handed people start push-off more often with the left foot.

-Achilles tendon is the tendon of gastrocnemius and soleus muscles, located behind and above the heel and inserts on posterior aspect if calcaneum.
+Achilles tendon is the tendon of gastrocnemius and soleus muscles, located behind and above the heel and inserts on the posterior aspect if calcaneum.

 It functions to move the foot into plantar flexion [downwards movement of the foot].

 Persons who have had an Achilles rupture are more likely than others to have Achilles tendinosis and repeat rupture on the opposite side.

 Rupture of Achilles tendon can occur when a forceful push puts the excessive load at the tendon. – sudden or plantar flexion.
 Sudden or forced dorsiflexion of the ankle may also be the cause.
 Atrophy of Achilles tendon may contribute.

 This is commonly seen in playing running, football, basketball, and tennis games.
 Achilles tendon is commonly seen in middle-aged recreational players.
 The push-off movement uses a strong contraction of the calf muscles which can stress the Achilles tendon too much.